-With the implementation of this act, equal treatment between heterosexual and same-sex couples was granted in respect of inheritance law, social security law, naturalisation law, tax law and pension legislation.
+A big step was taken in 2011 to further limit discrimination since the electorate approved an Act on Civil Union for Same-Sex Couples (ACUSSC) in a popular vote.
+With the implementation of this act, equal treatment between heterosexual and same-sex couples was granted in respect of inheritance law, social security law, naturalisation law, tax law, and pension legislation.
 This act regulates the creation, effects and annulment of registered partnerships of same-sex couples.
 It states that the partnership of same-sex couples is legally recognised.
 They therefore have similar rights and responsibilities as different-sex married couples when it comes to the legal recognition of the partnership.
 But there are also exceptions.
-Same-sex couples, for instance, may not adopt children nor are authorized to medically assisted procreation.
+Same-sex couples, for instance, may not adopt children nor are they authorized to medically assisted procreation.
+In 2012 five partnerships of same-sex couples had been registered.
+Currently there are projects ongoing to implement legally a civil marriage between same-sex couples.

-c) Act on Equality between Women and Men (AEWM).11
+d) Act on Equality between Women and Men (AEWM).17